pkt-cash/ns-projects/projects/2021_05_09_user_operated_internet_fund.md

 4. An overview of the financial status of the fund, including a breakdown of costs (including administrative costs) and financial interaction with the Trust
 5. The composition of the team responsible for the operation of the fund, brief description of tasks and responsibilities and total hours worked on administrative tasks in the period.
 6. For each active funded project: An executive summary and current status of the project, as well as links to deliverables.
-7. For each active funded project which is classied as a *support activity*: A management overview of the use of resources, remaining budget, and which projects were supported.
+7. For each active funded project which is classied as a *support project*: A management overview of the use of resources, remaining budget, and which projects were supported.
 8. Attestation by a legal representative which confirms:
   * That the above transaction and balance information is truly accurate
   * That payments to projects have been made after the agreed results have been delivered

-**NOTE**: *Stichting NLnet* and *Stichting Network Steward Trust* and will both publish an official audit by a chartered accountant after the end of each book year.
+**NOTE**: *Stichting NLnet* and *Stichting Technology Commons Trust* will both publish an official audit by a chartered accountant after the end of each book year.
 This will confirm and formalise any attestations made by their legal representatives.

 ## Bylaws